floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Fight a Traffic Ticket in Florida

 Traffic tickets in Florida are official receipts, showing that a motorist has violated traffic laws in the state.
-According to the Florida Statute Section 316.650, The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) is in charge of all traffic tickets issued in the state.
+According to Florida Statute Section 316.650, the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) is in charge of traffic tickets issued in the state.
 However, the tickets may be issued by any local law enforcement official in the state.

 Generally, there are two types of traffic tickets issued in Florida.
 These are: